GuidanceMantras/GuidanceMantras/README.md

 - Do not use phone one hour before going to sleep
 - use noise cancelling headphone to avoid disturbance at night like below.
 SoundCore earbuds https://www.amazon.in/Soundcore-Earphones-Bluetooth-Compatible-Waterproof/dp/B099K5YT5V
 - ![Ear_buds pic](Earbuds_pic_optimized.png)

+### Health Test
+- Get eye test every year, either free or for paid one
+- Get full blood check up every year,  either free or for paid one
+- Get full body check up every year, either free or for paid one

 ## Kids

 ### How to raise Kids